Tax Deed Auction

-Should any parcel not sell at auction, the Board of County Commissioners may sell the property, without further notice by public or private sale upon such terms and conditions, as the County deems necessary.
+Should any parcel not sell at auction, the Board of County Commissioners may sell the surplus property, without further notice by public or private sale upon such terms and conditions, as the County deems necessary.
 ID Code 31-808(6).
 The Board of Commissioner will accept written bids for purchase consideration.
-Below are lists of previous tax auction and item/parcel status.
-Any item that states “No Bid,” is available to present a written bid on.
-Please submit all written bids directly to the Shoshone County Board of Commissioners for purchase consideration, and provide item number, parcel number, and your contact information.
+If interested in any parcel, a written bid can be submitted directly to the Shoshone County Board of Commissioners for purchase consideration.
+Provide item number, parcel number, and your contact information.
 You can download the “Surplus Property Bid Form” below to present your bid.

 - The Board of County Commissioners reserve the right to reject any and all written bids or accept any written bid, which may be made.

 - Research and inspect thoroughly before you bid.
 Prospective purchasers are urged to examine the title, location and desirability of the properties available to their own satisfaction prior to the sale.